matteocoletta/ios_sdk/README.md

 So, this message doesn't indicate any issue with your SDK integration but it's simply informing you that our backend has ignored this artificially created `sdk_click` which could have lead to your user being wrongly attributed/reattributed.

-### <a id="ts-wrong-revenue-amount"></a>I'm seeing incorrect revenue data in the adjust dashboard
+### <a id="ts-wrong-revenue-amount"></a>I'm seeing incorrect revenue data in the Adjust dashboard

-The adjust SDK tracks what you tell it to track.
-If you are attaching revenue to your event, the number you write as an amount is the only amount which will reach the adjust backend and be displayed in the dashboard.
+The Adjust SDK tracks what you tell it to track.
+If you are attaching revenue to your event, the number you write as an amount is the only amount which will reach the Adjust backend and be displayed in the dashboard.
 Our SDK does not manipulate your amount value, nor does our backend.
 So, if you see wrong amount being tracked, it's because our SDK was told to track that amount.

 Usually, a user's code for tracking revenue event looks something like this: